Sheffield Wednesday fan Michael Vaughan reveals his admiration for 'wizard' Chris Wilder

 "But now they have a bit of momentum, are competing on a level footing, perhaps not financially, and have a manager that seems to get the best out of his players, which is the worry for Wednesday."

-Vaughan missed the match at Hillsborough on Sunday as he was commentating on the one-day international at Bristol, as did Sheffield United supporting Joe Root.
+Vaughan missed the match at Hillsborough on Sunday as he was commentating on the one-day international against the Windies at Bristol - as did Sheffield United supporting Joe Root, who was playing.

 Almost Done!